MathosProject/Mathos-Project-Java/README.md

-#Mathos Core
+# Mathos Project (Java Version)
 ## About
+This is the Java version of the [original project](https://github.com/MathosProject/Mathos-Project).

+## About the Mathos Project
 Mathos is a collection of tools for any kinds of mathematical calculations.
 It allows you to work with shapes, finance, unit conversions, and more!

-This is a port of the original [project](https://github.com/MathosProject/Mathos-Project).

 **Documentation: http://mathosproject.github.io/MathosCore/Javadoc/**